skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They make decent time, given the nature of the land.
 By mid-day they are clear of the trees and begin to make their way over the tumbling, rocky hills.
-There are scruffy patches of green clinging to what little soil can be found amonst the rocks.
+There are scruffy patches of green clinging to what little soil can be found amongst the rocks.
 To the north they can see the near-vertical southern face of Khelberg.
 It is grim and dark.

 Evening comes and they make camp.
 Thordek watches.
 Thordek sees